 Start by creating a small list of keywords and keyword “statements” about your project or company.
 Try to think about how your potential customers may think of you and how you would like to be thought of when they’re in the search and discovery process.

-Here’s one way to get started on your keyword research: Send an email out the our team ask them to send you back a list of 5 words that describe your business, if you’re a one person shop then go out for a tea and write a list out of what you want people to think about when they might be looking for your product.
+Here’s one way to get started on your keyword research: Send an email out to your team ask them to send you back a list of 5 words that describe your business, if you’re a one person shop then go out for a tea and write a list out of what you want people to think about when they might be looking for your product.

 From there we are going use the following roadmap to create some solid keyword lists we can use to help us define a strong internal link structure on our website and help us define a process for content creation, site development and communications.